johnny-atx/Red-vs-Blue-Project-2/README.md

-# Red vs Blue Project 2
+# Red vs Blue Project: Pentest and report IOCs

-Conducted penetration test on vulnerable Capstone VM and generated a report to include techniques used to exploit vulnerabilities found and mitigation strategies to harden system.
+Conducted penetration test on vulnerable VM and generated a report to include techniques used to exploit vulnerabilities found and mitigation strategies to harden system.